 Current Trends in Education and Jobs in the UK for International Students | Tips for International Students to get Jobs in the UK

-The United Kingdom (UK) has always been one of the most preferred study abroad destinations for the international students, including Indians.
-Recently, the UK has been going through a turmoil due to the scrapping of the post-study-work scheme and Brexit-vote.
+The United Kingdom (UK) has always been one of the most preferred study abroad destinations for international students, including Indians.
+Recently, the UK has been going through turmoil due to the scrapping of the post-study-work scheme and Brexit-vote.
 International students (and even their parents) fear that they might not get a job in the UK, after completing studies in the UK.
-It’s not all dark and gloomy for the international students in the UK.
+It’s not all dark and gloomy for international students in the UK.
 There is some interesting stuff for international students about study in the UK.
+Additionally, as per the latest news, foreign graduates will be allowed to stay for up to 2 years under the new post-study work visa rules (announced on Sep 10, 2019).

 The UK has got a rich academic heritage and reputation for high-quality education, and it is the home to some of the oldest and most prestigious universities.
 UK universities rank consistently among the Top 100 universities of the world.
 London is still one of the strongest financial and banking hubs of the world.
 Last but not the least; the UK has also been a pioneer in the fields of science, engineering, medicine, arts, music and so on.
 But, there have been some serious changes that have led to a lot of competition in the job market.
 More specifically, it has led to the assumption (even belief) that it is impossible to get a job in the UK for an international student.
 Well, it’s not true at all.